AnirudhKashyap511/100DaysOfCUDA/README.md

 ### Day 1:
 - Learned the basics of CUDA programming and how to write simple GPU kernels.
 - Explored thread indexing and parallel execution for element-wise operations.

+### Day 2:
+- Implemented matrix multiplication using CUDA.
+- Finished reading first 2 chapters of TB.